Canon R6 vs Nikon Z7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Nikon Z7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon R6 and the Z7 II are recent models that are part of the current product line-up.
-The Z7 II replaced the earlier Nikon Z7, while the Canon R6 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon R6 Manual (free pdf) or the online Nikon Z7 II Manual.
+Both the R6 and the Z7 II are recent models that are part of the current product line-up.
+The Z7 II replaced the earlier Nikon Z7, while the R6 does not have a direct predecessor.
+Further information on the features and operation of the R6 and Z7 II can be found, respectively, in the Canon R6 Manual (free pdf) or the online Nikon Z7 II Manual.

 So what is the bottom line?
 Is the Canon R6 better than the Nikon Z7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.